bright/new-www/content/blog/exposed-in-your-project-json-support.md

 ```

-We created `PostgreSQLJsonValue` which is representation of `(column->>jsonPath)::type` PostgreSQL' syntax.
+We created `PostgreSQLJsonValue` which is a representation of `(column->>jsonPath)::type` PostgreSQL' syntax.
 Plus, we can
-use `jsonValue` method in order to utilize json functionality inside the query, which will look like:
+use `jsonValue` method in order to utilize JSON functionality inside the query, which will look like this:

 ```kotlin
 fun findByNickname(nickname: String): FoundPersonWithAddressDto? = transaction {